 Jointly bestowed by the Academy of Nutrition and Dietetics and the Institute of Food Technologists (IFT), the Trailblazer Award recognizes exceptional leaders who have advanced the science at the nexus of nutrition/dietetics and food science for at least five years.
 This award is conferred upon a leader who has demonstrated innovative contributions to improve health among underserved populations through a least one aspect of food science and technology, and has exhibited intellectual courage in research, instruction and/or communication at this intersection.

-Barbara Ivens is the Executive Director, Nutrition and Health Professional Engagement at Conagra Foods, Inc. She has served as the Chair of the Commission on Dietetic Registration, the Fellow Panel Chair, Specialty Panel Chair, and as Chair of the Academy of Nutrition and Dietetics Foundation.
+Barbara Ivens is Principal, Nutrition Information Exchange, located in West Michigan.
+She has served as the Chair of the Commission on Dietetic Registration, the Fellow Panel Chair, Specialty Panel Chair, and as Chair of the Academy of Nutrition and Dietetics Foundation.
 She’s been a member of the Academy Recognition Task Force, Honors Committee, and Certification Collaboration Task Force.
 She served as Chair of, and represented the Academy on, the Joint Food and Nutrition Science Solutions Task Force.
 Other roles have included Michigan Academy Treasurer, Newsletter Editor, Policies and Procedures and Publications Chair and Chair of the revision of the Pediatric dietetic practice group’s Pediatric Nutrition Manual.

 The Academy of Nutrition and Dietetics' Medallion Awards, given each year since 1976, honors Academy members who have shown dedication to the high standards of the nutrition and dietetics profession through active participation, leadership and devotion to serving others in dietetics and allied health fields.
 Several awards are given each year to those members whose dedication to the Academy and service to the profession serve as an example to all.